garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

    :width: 100%
    :align: center

- .. note:: **Is it possible to hide 100% of persistence platform dependent logic from the Service class ?Ÿ**
+ .. note:: **Is it possible to hide 100% of persistence platform dependent logic from the Service class ?**

     In some cases it cannot be hidden completely due to constraints of persistence platform and the libraries used to access the platform.
     As much as possible, platform dependent logic should be implemented in RepositoryImpl instead of Service class.